 Then add in the pork mince a bit at a time.
 Repeat the same as the beef mince.

 Once the mince is well cooked add the sausages and pork ribs.
 You can add other meats as I have mentioned in the Recipe Notes.

 Pour in the wine and allow to boil and simmer for a few minutes.

-Now you can add the remainder of the ingredients - Parmesan rind (if using), passata, tinned tomatoes, tomato paste, stock, potato, herbs, spices and seasonings.
+Now you can add the remainder of the ingredients - Parmesan rind (if using), passata, tinned tomatoes, tomato paste, stock, potato, herbs (if using) and seasonings.

-Add half of the sugar and you can taste later if the Ragù Pasta Sauce needs more.
+Add half of the sugar and you can taste later if the sauce needs more.

 Bring to the boil then lower the heat to a gentle simmer.

 Cover the saucepan and check and stir regularly, You may need to adjust the heat to achieve that sweet spot of a gentle simmer.
 This is going to be cooking for a long time so a very gentle simmer is what we are looking for here.